-Allison Thompson, lettings managing director at Leaders, says: “Presenting a home to rent in an appealing way, with quality fixtures and fittings, is a must for attracting good tenants and getting the best possible rent.
+Michael Cook, National Lettings Managing Director at Leaders, says: “Presenting a home to rent in an appealing way, with quality fixtures and fittings, is a must for attracting good tenants and getting the best possible rent.

 “But it can be expensive and time-consuming so landlords need to find the right balance between short-term costs and long-term gains.
 Over the years Leaders has guided thousands of landlords in preparing their properties for letting in a way that will help them to secure and keep good tenants and maximise their returns while saving time and money in the long run.”

 Michael has revealed his top tips designed to help landlords with this important part of the letting process:

 Stick to neutral colours throughout to ensure your property appeals to all types of tenants.
 Opt for high-quality paints as the colour will last longer and you will need to redecorate less frequently.
 Fit doorstops on every door to protect walls from being damaged by door handles.